-Remove the PM10 head from the inlet tube.
+1. Remove the PM10 head from the inlet tube.
 Install a BX-305 leak test valve, BX-302 zero filter, or equivalent valve for leak checking FRM samplers onto the inlet tube.
 Turn the valve to the OFF position to prevent any air from entering the inlet tube.
-If a PM2.5 inlet cyclone is used, it is usually best to install the leak valve above the cyclone in order to test it for leaks as well.
 See Figure 6-2